Title :

 Description :

-An interesting expedition for archaeology geeks, one of Goa’s least visited but most fascinating sights - a series of prehistoric petroglyphs (rock art) carved into the laterite-stone ground - lies on the banks of the Kushavati river. deep in the countryside at Usgalimal.
-Thought to be the work of one of Goa’s earliest tribes,they depict animals, a dancing woman and ‘triskelions’, a series of concentric circles thought by some archaeologists to have been a primitive means of measuring time.
+An interesting expedition for archaeology geeks, one of Goa’s least visited but most fascinating sites - a series of prehistoric petroglyphs (rock art) carved into the laterite-stone ground - lies on the banks of Kushavati river, deep in the countryside at Usgalimal.
+Thought to be the work of one of Goa’s earliest tribes, they depict animals, a dancing woman and ‘triskelions’, a series of concentric circles thought by some archaeologists to have been a primitive means of measuring time.

 Title :